semaphoreP/codeastro/Day3/exampledoc/README.md

 # Activity
-1. Set up sphinx documentation for your project repo.
+1. Document at least one function in your package with a docstring.
-2. Document at least one function in your package and make sure it builds in the sphinx documentation.
+2. Set up sphinx documentation for your project repo and build the doc page for your function(s).
+Make sure it builds correctly!
 3. (BONUS) Trade with another group and try to use one of their functions/classes/methods that they have documented using their sphinx documentation.